NisanurBulut/SayHiCode/README.md

 - inserted react-material-spinner for waiting to response of api
 - The user views event detail in popup
 - The user can make the reservation via popup.
+- Avoided fetching data if components are inactive
 ### Installation
 - npm install --save express body-parser
 - npm install --save-dev nodemon